How to use Semolina in a web API

 return [dict(row) for row in cursor.fetchall_rows()]

-See How to set up connection pools for production for how to register multiple named pools.
+See How to connect an engine to your warehouse for how to register multiple named engines.

 See also